schogini/docker_advanced_networking/docker_advanced_networking.md

 [Execute the below command to enter the terminal of running container nw-box2] docker exec -ti nw-box2 bin/bash

 [Execute the below command inside the nw-box2 terminal session to try pinging nw-box1.
-You will see that this fails as these containers doesn't have any shared network attached.] ping nw-box1
+You will see that this fails as these containers doesn't have any shared network.] ping nw-box1

 [Execute the below command inside the nw-box1 terminal session to try pinging nw12-box.
-You will see that this succeeds as these containers have a shared network attached, which is net2.] ping nw12-box
+You will see that this succeeds as these containers have a shared network, which is net2.] ping nw12-box

+[Press Ctrl+C to stop the ping execution.]
+Ctrl+C

 [Now execute the below command to exit from the terminal session of container nw-box1.] exit